-If you have any concerns about your child's wellbeing, you can speak to the named person who will work with you to ensure that your child gets the right help from the right person at the right time.
-Your school will let you know who this is.
-It is likely to be the Head Teacher in a primary school and a Principal Teacher (pupil support) in secondary.
-In Loch Primary School, Miss Simpson (Acting Head Teacher) is the named person.
+If you have any concerns about your child's wellbeing, you can speak to the named person who will work with you to provide support and decide how to move forward.
+In Loch Primary School and Nursery Class the named person is Miss Dawn Simpson (Head Teacher).

-More information can be found on: www.girfecinlanarkshire.co.uk and www.scotland.gov.uk/gettingitright
+More information can be found on: www.scotland.gov.uk/gettingitright